 - Refer or link to zentangle.com.

-- Use "Zentangle" as an adjective as much as possible.
-Instead of using Zentangle as a verb, we suggest using "tangle" as a verb which is an untrademarked term meaning to draw according to the Zentangle Method.
+- Use "Zentangle" as an adjective (the Zentangle Method, Zentangle art, Zentangle artform, a Zentangle approach, etc.).
+Instead of using Zentangle as a verb, we use "tangle" as an untrademarked term meaning to draw according to the Zentangle Method.

 - If you have any questions, please ask us.